LANG 500

 Additional Info

-Class time for this course will be divided between asynchronous pre-recorded lectures (1 hour each week) and live classes via Zoom (2 hours each week).
+Live classes will take place on Thursdays, 10:00 am–12:00 pm (Pacific Time).
 Students who cannot participate due to reasons such as living in a distant time zone will be given access to recordings of the live classes for 48 hrs.
+As a substitute for breakout room discussions (which will not be recorded), these students will be required to respond briefly to a discussion prompt on a Moodle forum.
 Please contact the instructor if you are unable to participate in live sessions.

 Prerequisites